mvaganov/CmdLineAsteroids/notes.md

 ### voice
 My code also breaks Open-Closed in principle:
 I did create small classes, and extend them.
 However, I wrote these classes expecting you will refactor the code yourself.
 	I want you to modify the code, and make your own design changes.
 Then it will be your code.
-Your empowerment is a specific goal of mine.
 	I also want you to make mistakes by making your own changes.
 Making those mistakes is how you will learn the most.
 	Also, there is a lot of internal data and functionality that I want leave exposed, because that will enable more flexible prototyping, and more efficient data flows.
 This is especially true for data structures that impact gameplay and user interface.

 If I were more strict about Open-Closed, I would have turned all public members into properties, added the virtual keyword to many methods and properties, and maybe some XML documentation identifying what kind of extensions I expect.
 That isn't useful work for you, and it isn't useful for me either.

-Strict adherence to the Open-Closed principle also has subtle performance costs.
+Strict adherence to the Open-Closed principle also has subtle performance costs which can be quite noticeable at scale.
 	At runtime, virtual functions are more expensive than normal methods.
 	Get and Set functions can force pointless processing overhead, and cognitive load.
-And during development time, more written code in general is more cognitive load.
+	And during development time, more written code in general takes more time, and is more cognitive load.

-Personally, I think strict adherence to Open-Closed is better for mostly finished business software, after design decisions have almost all been made.
+Personally, I think strict adherence to Open-Closed is better for mostly finished business software, after design decisions have almost all been made, especially if there is no game or simulation loop to iterate.
-Focus on Open-Closed if code libraries should be shared with partners who don't want to know implementation details, and performance loss is negligible because there isn't a real-time loop.

 ### scene
 highlight 'L Liskov Substitution'

 ### voice
+# TODO
-My code will not strictly adhere to the Liskov Substitution Princicple:
+The Liskov Substitution principle would be better titled "Predictable Inheritance with Polymorphism".
+My code does adhere to the Liskov Substitution Principle now, but may not in the future.
-I want to take advantage of good polymorphism for conceptual clarity, but I also acknowledge that has downsides.
-There are subtle performance costs for virtual functions and reflection that are helpful to avoid in game development.
+Polymorphism is good for conceptual clarity, but the subtle performance costs of virtual functions are best to eliminate in game development, for performance reasons.
-Also, very strict adherence to Liskov Substitution requires type verification if you want to avoid bugs effectively, which can lead to real inefficiencies.
-Also, careless inheritance decisions can create security vulnerabilities, because virtual functions can allow new code to execute in an old system.
-	The `sealed` keyword exists specifically to prevent much of this kind of security vulnerability.
-And the `sealed` keyword also prevents code reuse.

-One approach to maintain Liskov Substitution is to minimize inheritance and Object Oriented Programming in general.
-	An old technique called a 'plex' has become more popular recently under the name 'fat struct', which defines large structures with an integer type ID and meta-data, changing functionality with switch statements or function pointers.
+An old programming style called a 'plex' which has become more popular recently under the name 'fat struct'.
+This style uses a common large struct type with an integer type ID and variable meta-data for different types.
+Functionality is different with switch statements or function pointers.
 	I will be doing this myself with `MobileObject`.
 Duck Typing is an object design pattern that Python, JavaScript, and Lua use, which adheres to Liskov Substitution on accident.
 	That pattern has scalability problems with performance and complexity, but it can be very useful when extremely dynamic programming is desired more than performant programming.